zooba/pymanager/pep-draft.md

 Were we to change the decision to use ``python`` as the primary alias, we would have to design and implement interaction modes that enable PyManager to find and use virtual environments, including those that are not created or managed by PyManager itself.
-This is a significant expansion of scope, and carries significant risk, as the current proposal is entirely constrained to PyManager being aware of and responsible for all of its installs.
+This is a significant expansion of scope, and carries greater risk, as the current proposal is entirely constrained to PyManager being aware of and responsible for all of its installs.

 Interaction with existing installs
 ----------------------------------

-As proposed, PyManager is not aware of existing Python installs, or those installed by any other method.
-While it is technically possible to discover some of them (specifically, those that follow PEP 514), it is not possible to provide equivalent behaviour.
+As proposed, PyManager is only aware of existing Python installs when launching.

-As users of existing installs are already able to use them, and the only scenario where PyManager may interfere is when users have manually configured their ``PATH`` environment to deprioritise the existing install, we believe that no action is required here.
+If the user requests installation of a version of Python that was installed independently, PyManager will intentionally install its own copy and prefer it.

-As many past versions of CPython for which we still have installers or binaries available may be added to the official python.org feed, allowing users to migrate all past installs to PyManager if they wish.
+As users of existing installs are assumed to be already able to use them, and the only scenario where PyManager may interfere is when users have manually configured their ``PATH`` environment to deprioritise the existing install, we believe that no action is required here.

-Future work may include commands or options to register existing installs with PyManager.
-None are proposed for the initial release.
+We have installers and binaries available for many past versions of CPython, which may be added to the official python.org feed, allowing users to migrate all past installs to PyManager if they wish.

 Specification
 =============

 Global Aliases
 --------------